dnsimple/dnsimple-ruby/README.markdown

 ## Getting Started

-This library is a Ruby client you can use to interact with the [DNSimple API](http://developer.dnsimple.com/).
+This library is a Ruby client you can use to interact with the [DNSimple API](https://developer.dnsimple.com/).
+Here are some examples.

-Here's a short example.

 ```ruby
 require 'dnsimple'